-Say Maharashtra and the image of a kilometres-long Marine Drive promenade flashes across your mind, quickly followed by the front view of the Gothic Victorian structure—Chhatrapati Shivaji Maharaj Terminus.
+Say Maharashtra and the image of a kilometres-long Marine Drive promenade flash across your mind, quickly followed by the front view of the Gothic Victorian structure—Chhatrapati Shivaji Maharaj Terminus.
 Both are famous landmarks in Mumbai, the most popular city in Maharashtra.
-But there is more, much more to the third-largest state in India.
-Pristine beaches, surreal hill stations, adventurous treks, strawberry farms, wildlife sanctuaries, pilgrimage sites, rich history, scrumptious food and a vibrant culture—it has something for everyone.
+But there are more, much more tourist places in Maharashtra, the third-largest state in India.
+Pristine beaches, surreal hill stations, adventurous treks, strawberry farms, wildlife sanctuaries, pilgrimage sites, rich history, scrumptious food, and a vibrant culture—it has something for everyone.

 If you have never thought of vacationing in Maharashtra then probably it is time you discover the beauty of the state and bring home some memorable experiences it offers.
 Here’s a comprehensive list of places to visit in Maharashtra for a complete and fulfilling trip.